-IN AN IMPORTANT new profile piece, climate unifier Al Gore has opened up on a range of once-taboo subjects.
+IN AN IMPORTANT new profile piece, the Nobelist and climate unifier Al Gore opens up on a range of once-taboo subjects.

-Reporter Darrell Harb of Climate Nuremberg is a leading obsessive on Gore’s career in oratory (I’ve seen him recite whole Vice Presidential speeches by heart), so it was a dream come true when he was invited to the palatial Malibu compound where the great environmentalist spends some of the year.
+Reporter Darrell Harb of Climate Nuremberg is a leading obsessive on Gore’s career in oratory (I’ve seen him recite Vice Presidential speeches by heart).
+When the great environmentalist invited him to his palatial Malibu compound “it was a dream come true.”

-Their wide-ranging interview is due out in next month’s CN (print edition only), but for now we’re proud to share these excerpts with CliScep readers.
+Their wide-ranging interview is due out in next month’s New Nuremberger (print edition only), but we’re proud to share the following excerpts with CliScep readers.

 Throughout most of my life, I raised tobacco.
 I want you to know that with my own hands, all of my life, I put it in the plant beds and transferred it.
 I’ve hoed it.
 I’ve dug in it.
 I’ve sprayed it, I’ve chopped it, I’ve shredded it, spiked it, put it in the barn and stripped it and sold it.

-Apart from its exquisite musical quality, that passage was also factual, wasn’t it, I ask?
+Apart from its musical, Ciceronian quality—I ask—that passage was also factual, wasn’t it?

 “Yeah; I used to sell tobacco.
-It’s certainly not something I’d ever boast about.
-Not if I wasn’t canvassing rural votes.
+That isn’t a part of my life I ever boast about.
+Not unless I’m canvassing rural votes.

-“It was short-sighted.
-When you’re young you feel invulnerable.
-You never think about the consequences, the future.
-Nobody at 40 ever stops to wonder: what if I run for V.P. in ten years?”
+“It was short-sighted of me—no question about it.
+But when you’re young you feel invulnerable.
+You don’t think about the consequences, the future.
+Nobody at 40 ever stops to wonder: what if I run for Vice President in ten years’ time?”

 Would you do it again, I ask?